 |1998||John P. Murray|

-The Senior Scholar Award recognizes a scholar (advanced associate or full professor rank or equivalent for those in faculty roles) for outstanding theoretical and/or applied research publication(s) that contribute to the national body of knowledge about community colleges; demonstrated excellence in teaching, advising and/or mentoring; integration of knowledge to teaching and service; and, contributed to significant new discovery in community college research or practice or demonstrated integration of research that impacts community college practice.
+The Senior Scholar (advanced associate or full professor rank or equivalent for those in faculty roles) for outstanding theoretical and/or applied research publication(s) that contribute to the national body of knowledge about community colleges; demonstrated excellence in teaching, advising and/or mentoring; integration of knowledge to teaching and service; and, contributed to significant new discovery in community college research or practice or demonstrated integration of research that impacts community college practice.

 |2017||Eboni M. Zamani-Gallaher|